TheRealOrange/icer_compression/README.md

 ```

 which can be used to get the dimensions of an encoded image (useful for knowing how much space to allocate for the image to decode it).

-## How do I test it?

-To run the example code, simply build it and place the `boat.512.bmp`  (and `boatcolor.512.bmp` for color encode) image as the same folder as the executable to generate the output.

 ## Advanced Configuration